We’ll meet up on Zoom!

 Discussion –

-12 noon Atlanta time every Sunday
+1 pm Atlanta time every Saturday

 Please join us starting 5 minutes before each session using the following button: